ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 Users that are created in the API are given the roles [`readWriteAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#readWrite){: external} and [`dbAdminAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#dbAdmin){: external}.

-If you need users to have a different role, you can use the admin user to change their role.
+If you need users to have a different role, use the admin user to change their role.

 Users that are created directly from the API do not appear in _Service Credentials_, but you can add them.